-Over the coming year, as regulations and best practices in telemedicine continue to evolve, we will refresh and refine this toolkit.
-Specifically, we will integrate learnings from CCI’s Connected Care Accelerator and conduct interviews and surveys with healthcare providers and administrators to ensure this toolkit reflects the latest resources to meet on-the-ground needs.
-Further, as more resources become available focused on improving health equity through telemedicine for specific patient populations (e.g. patients of color, patients with limited English proficiency, gender-diverse patients, patients with limited digital literacy, older adult patients, and more), we will highlight them in this toolkit.
+As more resources become available focused on improving health equity through telemedicine for specific patient populations (e.g., patients of color, patients with limited English proficiency, gender-diverse patients, patients with limited digital literacy, older adult patients, and more), we will highlight them in this toolkit.
 We will also integrate findings from interviews with healthcare providers and administrators in safety-net sites to ensure this toolkit reflects the latest resources.

 If you find that we have missed a key resource on telemedicine implementation in safety-net healthcare settings, please let us know by sending an email to [email protected].